ADA-GWU/2024-a1-db-migration-AyyubMammadli/README.md

 This readme file provides instructions for migrating data in a PostgreSQL database using SQL commands.

 ## Steps for Migration
-Follow these steps to migrate data in your PostgreSQL database:

 1. **Backup Interests Table**:
    - Run the following SQL command to create a backup of the interests table: